Jingya-Han/smoothed_pamt_modes_station/README.md

 The repository contains the following folders:

 - **`data/`** — Input and processed datasets used in the analysis.
-Includes GHCN-D daily precipitation records (1955–2025), station latitude/longitude lookup tables, and intermediate/thinned data files used for plotting.
+The subfolder **`dataforplot/`** — smoothed precipitation amount distributions and modes of change for the aggregation of stations and individual stations.
+The subfolder **`dly/`** — Raw daily station data files (likely in GHCN-D `.dly` format, the original fixed-width daily climate records before parsing).
+The subfolder **`ghcnd_pr/`** — Processed GHCN-D precipitation (PR) data, including station latitude and longitude and thinned/filtered precipitation datasets.
+The subfolder **`tas/`** — Temperature (TAS, "near-surface air temperature") data, processed separately from precipitation.

 - **`functions/`** — Reusable MATLAB functions called by the analysis scripts.

 - **`scripts/`** — Main analysis pipeline scripts, run in order (e.g. `s00_process_ghcnd_update.m`,